Planning a Cornwall road trip? From beaches and great restaurants, to interesting attractions, this route takes in the best of the county.

 The main draws here are the harbour and the skinny streets littered with seaside gift shops, pasty stores and fish restaurants.
 If you’re looking for a really special restaurant to dine at, I’d recommend checking out Outlaw’s Fish Kitchen or Outlaw’s New Road – top chef Nathan Outlaw’s two restaurants in the village.

 Next up, we’re heading to Padstow – a town regarded as Cornwall’s foodie mecca!
 With its pretty harbour, candy-coloured houses and great views on the headland, it’s a gorgeous place to add into your Cornwall road trip itinerary.
+In fact, it’s one of our favourite places to visit in Cornwall.

 There’s a plethora of great restaurants, cafes, seafood bars, fish and chip shops and delis in Padstow, plus a cookery school run by Rick Stein.
 Before your visit I’d recommend you check out our guide to the best places to eat in Padstow , which includes Michelin-starred Paul Ainsworth At No.6 (one of our favourite restaurants in Cornwall!)